hyperledger-archives/education-cryptomoji/CONTRIBUTING.md

 1. Click on the
 [Issues tab](https://github.com/hyperledger/education-cryptobunnies/issues)
-underneath the name of this repo.
+underneath the name of this repo, above.
 2. Click on the
 [New Issue button](https://github.com/hyperledger/education-cryptobunnies/issues/new)
 on the right side of the page.